Before we officially hit the road for #JourneyxJourney, we were often asked which stops we were most looking forward to seeing.

 At Rickwood Field, America’s oldest ballpark, we rolled cameras as executive director David Brewer took us through the field’s history and restoration, connected its story to the community's, and explained how the field is maintained and kept in active use today.
 Brewer also made a point of emphasizing the importance of his coworker, and Rickwood Field’s only other employee, groundskeeper Alvin Harris.

-Harris wasn’t on our shot list, however.
+Harris hadn't been on our shot list.
 When you’re filming a 30-second-or-less overview of Rickwood Field’s official history, Brewer’s passion and depth of knowledge makes him your guy.
 But while the large cameras and the overhead drone were being packed up, we introduced ourselves to Harris to express our appreciation for his beautiful work.
 He welcomed us to his "home."

 And then, in what turned into one of those conversations that gift you with a brief walk through someone else’s memories, he told us his story.